Equivariant toric geometry and Euler-Maclaurin formulae: Equivariant characteristic classes of toric varieties.

-\br In particular, by setting $y=0$ in Theorem \ref{eqHirz}, we recover the equivariant Todd class formula of \cite{BrV2} given by the following expression in $\widehat{H}^*_\bT(X;\bQ)$:

-Similarly, setting $y=0$ in Corollary \ref{ceH}, one gets the equivariant Todd class for such a smooth quasi-projective toric variety.
-There is also an equivariant version of formula (\ref{todd-EM-intro}).
-Finally, if $X$ is projective, the specialization at $y=1$ fits with suitable $L$-classes, i.e., $\widehat{T}_{1*}(X)=L(X)$ is the Thom-Milnor $L$-class of a projective toric variety $X$. \er
+\br In particular, by setting $y=0$ in Theorem \ref{eqHirz}, we recover the equivariant Todd class formula of \cite{BrV2} given by the following expression in $\widehat{H}^*_\bT(X;\bQ)$: Similarly, setting $y=0$ in Corollary \ref{ceH}, one gets the equivariant Todd class for such a smooth toric variety.
+Finally, if $X$ is projective, the specialization at $y=1$ fits with suitable $L$-classes, i.e., $\widehat{T}_{1*}(X)=L(X)$ is the Thom-Milnor $L$-class of a projective toric variety $X$ (cf. \cite{CMSS}[Cor.1.2] and \cite{MS1}[Cor.1.2]).
+There is also an equivariant version of formula (\ref{todd-EM-intro}), which can be proved via the the specialization for $y=1$ of \eqref{eHirz} exactly as in \cite{MS1}[Sec.
+6], by using the corresponding $\bT$-equivariant Mock Hirzebruch and $T$-classes.
+We leave the details of this calculation to the reader.